DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 1. Add the appropriate data path to your `openmw.cfg` file for any playlist definitions you wish to use (for most users, you can add the 01-06 directories without consequence)
 1. Add the appropriate `content` entry to your `openmw.cfg` file: `content=s3maphore.omwscripts`

+### Compatibility With Other Music Mods

+Dynamic Music and MUSE soundbanks are not natively supported.
+However, you can convert either to a S3maphore playlist in minutes by using this document.
+Any mods which simply add to or replace music Morrowind already provides (EG, in the `Explore`, `Special`, or `Battle` folders) are natively compatible with zero extra work.

 ### Usage

 Make sure to install the playlist files *and* tracks for any S3maphore playlist arrays you install.
 In the settings menu, you can toggle S3maphore debug messages and the onscreen track/playlist name display.